Consumers' co-operative: Governance and operation

-Consumer cooperatives utilize the cooperative principle of democratic member control, or one member/one vote.
-Most consumer cooperatives have a board of directors elected by and from the membership.
-The board is usually responsible for hiring management and ensuring that the cooperative meets its goals, both financial and otherwise.
-Democratic functions, such as petitioning or recall of board members, may be codified in the bylaws or organizing document of the cooperative.
-Most consumer cooperatives hold regular membership meetings (often once a year).
+Consumers' co-operatives utilize the co-operative principle of democratic member control, or one member/one vote.
+Most consumers' co-operatives have a board of directors elected by and from the membership.
+The board is usually responsible for hiring management and ensuring that the co-operative meets its goals, both financial and otherwise.
+Democratic functions, such as petitioning or recall of board members, may be codified in the bylaws or organizing document of the co-operative.
+Most consumers' co-operatives hold regular membership meetings (often once a year).
 As mutually owned businesses, each member of a society has a shareholding equal to the sum they paid in when they joined.

 Large consumers' co-ops are run much like any other business and require workers, managers, clerks, products, and customers to keep the doors open and the business running.
 In smaller businesses the consumer/owners are often workers as well.
-Consumers' cooperatives can differ greatly in start up and also in how the co-op is run but to be true to the consumers' cooperative form of business the enterprise should follow the Rochdale Principles.
+Consumers' co-operatives can differ greatly in start up and also in how the co-op is run but to be true to the consumers' co-operative form of business the enterprise should follow the Rochdale Principles.

 Finance and approach to capital accumulation

-The customers or consumers of the goods and/or services the cooperative provides are often also the individuals who have provided the capital required to launch or purchase that enterprise.
+The customers or consumers of the goods and services provided by a co-operative are often also the individuals who supply the capital necessary to establish or acquire the enterprise.

-The major difference between consumers' cooperatives and other forms of business is that the purpose of a consumers' cooperative association is to provide quality goods and services at the lowest cost to the consumer/owners rather than to sell goods and services at the highest price above cost that the consumer is willing to pay.
-In practice consumers' cooperatives price goods and services at competitive market rates.
+The primary distinction between consumers' co-operatives and other forms of business is that a consumers' co-operative aims to offer quality goods and services at the lowest possible cost to its consumer‑owners, rather than maximizing profits by charging the highest price the market will bear.
+In practice, consumers' co-operatives typically set prices at competitive market rates.

-Where a for-profit enterprise will treat the difference between cost (including labor etc.) and selling price as financial gain for investors, the consumer owned enterprise may retain this to accumulate capital in common ownership, distribute it to meet the consumer's social objectives, or refund this sum to the consumer/owner as an over-payment.
-(Accumulated capital may be held as reserves, or invested in growth as working capital or the purchase of capital assets such as plant and buildings.)
+Unlike for-profit enterprises, which treat the margin between cost and selling price as profit for shareholders, consumers' co-operatives may use this surplus to build collectively owned capital, support member-defined social objectives, or return the excess to consumer‑owners as a patronage refund or dividend.
+Accumulated capital may be retained as reserves, reinvested in the co-operative’s growth, or used to acquire assets such as facilities or equipment.

-While some claim that surplus payment returns to consumer/owner patrons should be taxed the same as dividends paid to corporate stock holders, others argue that consumer cooperatives do not return a profit by traditional definition, and similar tax standards do not apply.
+While some claim that surplus payment returns to consumer/owner patrons should be taxed the same as dividends paid to corporate stock holders, others argue that consumers' co-operatives do not return a profit by traditional definition, and similar tax standards do not apply.